-A Level Mathematics builds on your existing mathematical skills gained in GCSE.
-You will study Pure Mathematics, using both computer software and scientific calculators to aid learning when appropriate.
+A Level Mathematics builds on your existing mathematical skills gained at GCSE.
+You will study pure mathematics, using both computer software and scientific calculators to aid learning when appropriate.
 To broaden your mathematical experience, you will also study some applied mathematics in the form of statistics and mechanics.
 Good algebraic skills are recommended.

 The skills gained in the first year are used and built upon, by extending the depth of the topics studied; for example, the topic of calculus is studied to a far greater extent and its applications in both pure and applied mathematics is explored, similarly, the topics studied in applied mathematics are covered in more depth and to a far greater extent.

 In year one you will take two papers; one will be a two hour paper on pure mathematics, and the other a one hour paper on applied mathematics.

 In year two you will take three papers in total, two of these will be two hour papers on pure mathematics, and the last a two hour paper on applied mathematics.

 The final A Level grade is based entirely on the second year exam papers which test knowledge gained over the whole two year course.

 To be accepted onto a Level 3 programme, you must hold at least five GCSEs at grade 4 or above, including GCSE Maths and English language.